zamzasalim/spa-asc/README.md

-# Airdrop ASC Simple Page
+# Airdrop ASC Simple Landing Page

 This page should help get you started developing with Vue 3 in Vite.